 Figure 9-38b - Per AID TID Info subfield format

+Where a value 2045 in the AID11 subfield is used as an unique identifier for any unassociated STA.
+Ack Type subfield and TID subfield are set to 0 and 15, respectively, when AID11 subfield is set to 2045.

 When Multi-STA BlockAck variant is intended for a non-AP STA, the AID subfield carries the AID of the non-AP STA for which the Per STA Info field is intended.
 When Multi-STA BlockAck variant is intended for an AP, the AID field is set to 0.

 NOTE—One or more Per STA Info subfields with same value of the AID subfield and different values of the TID subfields can be present in the Multi-STA BlockAck frame.